brycegsmith/psg_project/index.md

 #### Supervised Learning

+The bar chart comparing accuracy between the different supervised methods reveals that, in general, methods such as Random Forest and SVM that accommodate decision boundaries with more complex shapes tend to perform better.
+The Gaussian Naive Bayes (GNB) classifier was applied because from inspecting the PCA results, the sleep stages were largely grouped into regions with a somewhat round shape, similar to the spheroidal Gaussian distributions used in the GNB classifier.
+When applied on the dataset, however, GNB had limited accuracy.
+One of the challenges contributing to this was the significant overlap between the different sleep stages.
+While the PCA does generate regions dominated by one sleep stage, these regions are not distinct, and GNB does not learn a decision boundary complex enough to characterize this overlap.
+Another challenge was that without SMOTE oversampling, the classifier never predicted REM, but with SMOTE, the classifier predicted the REM stage too frequently, as seen when comparing the relatively few REM classifications in Figure 13 to the substantial amount in Figure 14.
+This reduces the accuracy of the classifier.
+Logistic regression suffers from similar shortcomings because it does not learn a decision boundary that can accommodate the intricacies of the regions with high overlap between different sleep stages, leading to a high misclassification rate.
+It also faces the same issue of over-predicing REM with SMOTE applied but completely ignoring REM when no oversampling is used.

-Figure 15 shows the best results with Random Forest, which uses the top 5 data after applying a two-dimensional TSNE algorithm.
+Figure 16 shows the best results with Random Forest, which uses the top 5 data after applying a two-dimensional TSNE algorithm.
 This prediction achieved an F1-score of 0.774 and an accuracy of 0.792.

+Figure 17 shows the best results acheived by SVM with an RBF kernel.
+This method acheived high accuracy at 77% by overcoming two of the major challenges of the less complex classifiers (GNB and logistic regression).
+Because the RBF kernel allows for a complex decision boundary to be learned, this method could be successfully applied to the TSNE dimensionality reduction, which does a better job of separating the sleep stages than PCA but generates abnormal shapes that are not suited to GNB and logistic regression.
+SVM also did not ignore the minority classes REM and Wake, so no undersampling or oversampling was necesarry.
+This meant SVM did not suffer from an overestimation of the frequency of REM and Wake as GNB and logistic regression did.